 The most likely culprit for your rash is the presence of nickel.

 If you want to determine if nickel is the cause of the rashes, you should undergo a dimethylglyoxime test.
 Nickel is present in your skin if the dye turns pink.
-You will also need to undergo a patch test to prove that you're allergic to nickel.
+You will also need to undergo a patch test to prove you're allergic to nickel.

 You will notice the following signs and symptoms on the skin where you wear your Fitbit: